Research Areas

 The main areas I work on are:

-My doctoral project looks (quantitatively, through treebank data) into the competition between finite and non-finite temporal subordinates in Early Slavic, and their position within the typology of when-clauses in 1400+ languages of the world.
+My doctoral project looked (quantitatively, through treebank data) into the competition between finite and non-finite temporal subordinates in Early Slavic, and their position within the typology of when-clauses in 1400+ languages of the world.

-Digital Humanities
+Computational Humanities

 Some of my recent contributions include: